Over the weekend, I got the following email about using pop culture references in a story setting:

 If you create your own references, you might be dodging the reference bullet.
 All the names of movies, websites, music acts, colleges and maybe even cities are new to your readers.
 If you give your readers enough context, they’ll get what you’re going for.
 Like the bands in NICK AND NORAH’S INFINITE PLAYLIST… they don’t really exist but you get what kind of music they play and that’s pretty much all you need to know.
 I just finished Sarah Dessen’s ALONG FOR THE RIDE, which made up names for colleges and totally immersed me in the world of the book by shutting out the “real world.”
 I’d say this is my favorite elegant solution — at the moment, at least — for those who like using references.
 Make some up.
 You won’t run into the issues outlined above and, if you give your reader enough context, they’ll know exactly what you mean.

 If you use no references, you’re avoiding all the issues.
-References can add something to your story if you need to pull in a simile or nail down a particular shade to your character or your world, but they’re also not necessary.
+References can add something to your story setting if you need to pull in a simile or nail down a particular shade to your character or your world, but they’re also not necessary.
 Plenty of books don’t have any nods to anything outside the story.
-In Meg Rosoff’s HOW I LIVE NOW, we have hardly any specifics about the outside world.
+In Meg Rosoff’s HOW I LIVE NOW, she’s setting the scene with hardly any specifics about the outside world.
 The war that swirls at the heart of the story doesn’t even have a name.
 By not using references, however, you do run the risk of creating an anemic environment.
 What’s playing on the radio?
 Where do your characters point their browsers to research the hot new girl in school?
 It really depends on what kind of story you’re writing, but some references, whether real or made up, can add some authenticating details to your world.

-One of my personal pet peeves about using pop culture references is that they either seem tacked on to a story, or they’re obviously there to entertain the author’s age group.
+One of my personal pet peeves about using pop culture references is that they either seem tacked on to a novel setting, or they’re obviously there to entertain the author’s age group.
 This is distracting.
 In the spring, I read a rash of books where a “quirk” of the main character was that they loooooved watching 80’s movies.
 Um.
 This reads like a quirk of the author, who loves John Hughes, and not a quirk of a character who was born sometime in the 90’s, like that author’s target reader was.
 I’m sorry, ladies, but 16 Candles is already irrelevant to most teens today.

 Make sure your references augment the story but don’t take over it, and make sure they’re not limiting or tacky or more about you than your audience.
 I’d say that’s my rule of thumb.